DieSocialisten/Walls.io-API-Docs/README.md

 It is allowed to omit the `text` parameter if an `image` or `video` is added, and vice versa.
 It is not allowed to omit all three of those fields at the same time.
 Same goes for `user_name` and `user_image`.

+If you add a `video` **and** an `image` then the latter will be uses as a preview image for the video.
+If only a `video` is set then a preview image will be automatically generated.

 The response contains date strings in UTC and numeric UNIX timestamps in seconds.

 #### Example request